arkency/posts/posts/2023-12-14-one-way-of-implementing-async-read-model.md

 The bad part is that if the read model update fails for some reason, the POST request will also fail.
 This happens even if the write part is successful.
 As a result, the user would see some error.
-Of course, you can take care of the the error part by adding a few rescues here and there, but this would make your read make your read model inconsistent.
+Of course, you can take care of the the error part by adding a few rescues here and there, but this would make your read model inconsistent.
 Which is something we don't want.
 And you'd have to rebuild that read model anyway.

 Also, you often have more than one event handler subscribing to an event.
 The more sync event handlers that subscribe to an event, the higher the chance that the that the request won't be processed successfully.
 Also, the more handlers, the more IO operations, so the request will take longer.
 More often than not, the approach of using only sync event handlers leads to an unacceptable amount of time to to process the request.
 Which in turn makes for bad UX.